 For my lifestyle, my personal starter kit looks like this:

 I listed shoes for all seasons, but if you want to narrow it down even more, just focus on shoes you will need for the current season.

-In complete honesty, though I have more shoes than this, if my entire shoe wardrobe were limited to this list (plus shoes for working out or necessary weather appropriate shoes for commuting*), I would be satisfied.
+I do have more shoes than this, but if my entire shoe wardrobe were limited to this list (plus shoes for working out or necessary weather appropriate shoes for commuting*), I would be satisfied.
 That’s just to say that you can have a shoe wardrobe of around 10 pairs, give or take a few, and I believe most of your shoe needs will be taken care of year round.
 Now, if you have a shoe addiction, that’s a different story…but then you wouldn’t need this post to begin with! 🙂

 (Remember, if you live in a snowy/rainy climate, include weather appropriate shoes when thinking of shoes in the Boots section!)

 Which of these are on your list of shoe staples?